tednaleid/ganda/README.md

     Response:  200 https://en.wikipedia.org/w/api.php?action=query&titles=aardvark&prop=revisions&rvprop=content&format=json -> out/c4/https-en-wikipedia-org-w-api-php-action-query-titles-aardvark-prop-revisions-rvprop-content-format-json
     ...
 990 more lines

-As `ganda` is designed to make many thousands of requests, the files are not saved in the root of the output directory.
-Instead the url is hashed and turned into a 2 character subdirectory (similar to how git stores its objects).
+As `ganda` is designed to make many thousands of requests, you can use the `--subdir-length` to avoid making your filesystem unhappy with 1M files in a single directory.
+That switch will hash each url and place the response in a subdirectory (similar to how git stores its objects).

 example run: